MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     run

-A coredump file will be generated automatically when the ``LLMJVM_on_Runtime_gc_done`` function is called or the ``SIGUSR1`` signal is received.
+A core dump file will be generated once the Executable reach one of the breaking conditions described previously.

-You can also suspend the process and generate the core dump file yourself:
+You can also suspend the process and generate the core dump file by yourself:

 .. code-block:: sh